winitzki/scall/tutorial/programming_dhall.md

     )
 ```

-Let us define a type alias (`PackKTo`) for a type expression that we will be using often:
+Let us define a type alias (`PackKTo`) for a type expression that we will often use:

 ```dhall
 let PackKTo = λ(A : Type) → ∀(T : Type) → (T → F T) → K T → A